kueschallCarl/SS24_VUE_Proect_Wildfire_Prediction_using_FCN_and_earth2mip/visualization_web_app/24062024_Projektarbeit_VUE_Dokumentation_Carl_Kueschall.md

 ### Wildfire Risk Calculation
 The application includes a detailed method for calculating wildfire risks based on normalized temperature, wind speed, and humidity data.
 This calculation is integral to the visualization, highlighting areas of high wildfire risk based on real-time weather conditions.

+s
 ## Installation and Setup

 ### Step 1 | Earth2Mip Repository
-First of all, [my fork of the earth2mip repository](https://github.com/kueschallCarl/earth2mip) has to be cloned to your location of choice using git.
+First of all, [my repository](https://github.com/kueschallCarl/SS24_VUE_Proect_Wildfire_Prediction_using_FCN_and_earth2mip) has to be cloned to your location of choice using git.
 I recommend using Linux or WSL 2.0, in combination with miniConda for the installation of this project.

 ### Step 2 | Downloading and Inserting the FCNv2_small Model
 **Option A**: Install model via Modulus Framework using Docker